 Make your tub look new—without the brand-new price tag

 Replacing a bathtub can be a complicated and costly endeavor, so learning how to install a bathtub liner might be worth it if your tub is in good condition.
 You can float past a replacement, keep your budget intact, and enjoy a like-new bathtub.
-This guide will walk you through nine steps to get your bathtub shiny again.
+Here are nine steps to help you get your bathtub shiny again.

 Clean your bathtub rigorously with a limescale remover.
 You can also make your own cleaner with a 1-to-1 ratio of vinegar and water.
 While cleaning, look for any signs of mold or rot.
 If you don’t take care of it now, your liner will seal it in place.

 It’s also important that your tub is pristine and as clean as possible to get a secure adhesion.
-Any soap film or bath oil on the tub won’t allow the adhesive to bond correctly.
+Any soap film or bath oil on the tub will prevent the adhesive from bonding correctly.

 In addition to looking for mold or rot, check for any cracks or drainage issues in the tub.
 Take the time to repair any of these issues before installation.
 If it’s beyond your DIY abilities, hire a bathtub repair company near you.